Chern-Moser operators and weighted jet determination problems in higher codimension: Introduction

 \section{Introduction}

+The local equivalence problem for real submanifolds in complex spaces is a very natural question, which was started on in complex dimension 2 by H. Poincar\'e and was then explored in the hypersurface case.
+Two real submanifolds $M$ and $M'$ are said to be locally equivalent at $p\in M$ and $p'\in M'$, respectively, if there exist neighborhoods $V$ of $p$ and $V'$ of $p'$, and a biholomorphic mapping $F:V\to V'$ such that $F(V\cap M)=V'\cap M'$.
+Local equivalence of submanifolds is obviously a very restrictive condition.
+Symmetrically, if such a $F$ exists, it is submitted to strong constraints, as is shown in the hypersurface case by the following classical statement due to Chern and Moser \cite{CM}: if $(M,p)$ and $(M',p')$ are smooth Levi nondegenerate real hypersurfaces, then biholomorphic germs of equivalence are uniquely determined by their jet of order 2 at point $p$.

+In higher codimension, finite jet determination problems also attracted much attention.
+We refer in particular to the contributions \cite{Za,BER1,BMR,eb-la-za,la-mi,ju,ju-la, mi-za} in the real analytic case, \cite{eb,eb-la,ki-za,KMZ2} in the $\mathcal{C}^\infty$ case, \cite{be-bl,be-bl-me,tu3} in the finitely smooth case.

+Here we consider a generic submanifold $M \subset \Bbb C^{n+d}$ of codimension $d$, of {\it finite type} in the sense of Kohn and Bloom-Graham at a given point $p$ \cite{BER0,BG,K}; this includes in particular the case of Levi nondegenerate hypersurfaces.
+We will view $M$ as a $C^r$-smooth perturbation of the generic homogeneous submanifold $M_H$ (called the model of $M$, see Section 2 for details) associated to $M$ and given by:

+where $P=(P_1,\dots, P_d )$ with $P_j$ a (non-zero) weighted homogeneous polynomial of degree $m_j$ with no pluriharmonic terms, and the dots corresponding to $P_j$ being $C^r-$smooth functions whose derivatives of weighted order less or equal to $m_j$ vanish.

-The study of local CR equivalence of real hypersurfaces in $ \Bbb C^{n+1} $ involves the assignment of different weights to different directions; in the case of a nondegenerate Levi form at a given point, the complex normal coordinate $w$ is assigned the weight $2$ while the complex tangential coordinates $z_j, \ j=1, \dots, n,$ are assigned the weight $1$ (see \cite{CM}).
-More recently, in the case of finite multitype in the sense of Catlin \cite{C} at a given point, $w$ is assigned the weight $1$ while the complex tangential coordinates $z_j, \ j=1, \dots, n,$ are assigned (possibly different) rational weights $\mu_j,$ in order to study the generalized Chern-Moser operator \cite{CM,KMZ}, whose kernel reflects the link between the weighted grading of $aut(M_H,p),$ the Lie algebra of the real-analytic infinitesimal CR automorphisms at $p$ of the model $M_H$ of such a hypersurface $M,$ and the weighted jet determination problem for $Aut(M,p),$ the stability group of $M.$
+Our first goal was to recover the $2$-jet determination theorem stated by Beloshapka in any codimension \cite{Belo88} since the original proof did not work, as we explained in \cite{bl-me1}.
+Our strategy was to extend the theory of the generalized Chern-Moser operator \cite{KMZ1, KMZ2} to smooth generic submanifolds of higher codimension of finite type: indeed, the kernel of the generalized Chern-Moser operator reflects the link between the weighted grading of $hol(M_H,p),$ the Lie algebra of the real-analytic infinitesimal CR automorphisms at $p$ of the model $M_H$ of $M,$ and the weighted jet determination problem for the stability group $Aut(M,p)$.

-In this paper, we consider the case of a smooth generic submanifold $M \in \Bbb C^{n+d}$ of codimension $d$ at a given point $p$ of {\it finite type} $m=(m_1, \dots,m_k),$ in the sense of Kohn and Bloom-Graham \cite{BER0,BG,K}, where $m_1< \dots<m_k$ are the H\" ormander numbers.
-Using a result of \cite{BG}, we may assume that $M$ is given in suitable holomorphic weighted coordinates $(z,w)\in \Bbb C^{n+d}$ by where $P=(P_1,\dots, P_d ),$ and $P_j$ is a (non-zero) weighted homogeneous polynomial of degree $m_j$ with no pluriharmonic terms, and the dots are weighted terms $> m_j.$